 In late 2007 alleged tiger bone wine was sold by Qinhuangdao Wild Animal Park (page 3) directly to visitors for $83 per 250 ml bottle or $186 for 500 ml (16.9 oz.).
 While further investigations in 2012 revealed no tiger bone wine at the Qinhuangdao Wild Animal Park (page 16) they admitted to selling tiger skins.
 In 2012 Nanjing Pearl Spring Zoo was creating tiger bone wine for sale to Chinese government officials (page 13).
 In late 2011 a public sale of tiger bone wine on the internet was halted by Chinese authorities after pressure from conservation groups.
 But with little real enforcement of laws prohibiting trade in tiger parts the size of the market of both real and counterfeit tiger bone wine is unknown.

 Tiger bones are also occasionally sold in a raw form for use in traditional Chinese medicine, but according to a report released in 2004 bones can be found in traditional Chinese medicines shipped to Asia, the United States, and Europe.
 In Vietnam’s historical usage of folk medicines tiger bone has been combined with other animal bones (pages 49 and 50) to balance the supposed characteristics imbued in tiger bones (pages 49 and 50), creating a more “medicinal” gelatin product.
 This resulted in a concoction of tiger-bear-monkey bones, but this is less common, if at all available today.
-Due to the increasing rarity of real tiger bone to producers, the bone from other regional cats, including leopards and the unrelated leopard cat, are substituted but this product is still called “tiger bone” cao (page 50).
+Due to the comparative rarity of real tiger bones, the bones from other regional cats (page 50), including leopards and the unrelated leopard cat, as well as more distant wildlife such as snow leopards and most recently lions, are substituted.
+Yet these products are still called “tiger bone” cao (page 50).